OSUDSL/pydre/joss/paper.md

 # Extensibility

 Although there are various real-time interactive driving simulation software systems in use in academic and industry settings, they use very similar tabular, CSV-like, time-series data formats.
-Pydre was built to ingest data formatted like the output SimObserver [@SimObserver] (a data recorder from Realtime Technologies), but this is a simple TSV interchange data format.
+Pydre was built to ingest data formatted like the output of SimObserver [@SimObserver] (a data recorder from Realtime Technologies), but this is a simple TSV interchange data format.
 Expansion to other driving simulator data formats is ongoing.

 # Acknowledgements